What is Animus Animus

 is the archetype of reason and spirit in women.
-This is the male aspect of the female psyche, as the anima is the female aspect
+According to Jung, this is the male aspect of the female psyche, as the anima is the female aspect

 - More about the animus concept may be found in Carl Jung's book Aion: The Phenomenology of the Self, published in Volume 9, part 2, of the Collected Works